Do you own any of the following facilities:

 - Check the current arboreal assessment to ensure that all trees used as a support system have been judged safe to use (if applicable)

 - Verify that a PPE inspection report / log exists

 This should be carried out at least once per year by an Inspector or Body.
 This covers visual inspections, functional inspections as well as establishing a timetable for replacing worn components.

-Technical Outdoor Solutions carry out ERCA Type C standard periodical inspections, provide operational inspections or train members of your own staff to do this.
+Technical Outdoor Solutions carry out Independent Inaugural Inspections, ERCA standard Periodical Inspections, Operational Inspections or can train members of your own staff to do this.
 If training your own staff to conduct operational assessments, it is imperative that they are given the support and authority to report defects and arrange appropriate maintenance.

 To discuss your individual needs or for advice, please contact us and we can arrange a meeting.